elchs/LetoDBf/Readme.txt

  for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
 Look into, adapt OS search paths to point to Harbour and your C-compiler executable.
 Further important is to set:
- "HB_PATH" to point to the base! directory of Harbour, e.g. "C:\harbour" You will know what to do, are on your own.
+ "HB_PATH" to point to the base! directory of Harbour, e.g. "C:\harbour" Called without argument these build the C-API client library, called with "full" as first argument they build LetoDBf server and Harbour client library.
+ You will know what to do, are on your own.
 I use them only for sporadic compile tests.

  BCC55 and maybe also newer ones have a problem with compiling LZ4 compression library, you will